 Steve studied computer science and geography in his undergraduate degree at the University of Canterbury, graduating in 2016.
-He completed two internship projects before starting permanently at Interpret, the first involved opening datasets for public access at the Christchurch City Council, and the second involved creating a lightning strike predictability model at Interpret.
+He completed two internship projects before starting permanently at Interpret (now known as Abley), the first involved opening datasets for public access at the Christchurch City Council, and the second involved creating a lightning strike predictability model at Interpret.

 What made you decide to become an geospatial professional?

 I have had a strong interest in both geography and software development since high school.
 This continued throughout my tertiary studies where I was introduced to GIS.
 It turned out to be the perfect combination of two fascinating subjects and I have enjoyed experiencing their many applications ever since.